 Nomad bread is made by using raw wheat flour, a bit of salt and water.
 The fresh dough is flattened with a rolling pin and cooked over a convex iron pen named “saj”.
 No yeast in it, it enables the bread to be fresh whenever one would like to consume it.
 Thin as a paper sheet and hard as a cartoon, it is enough to sparkle some water and wait for some minutes to make it soft, supple and fresh.

-Drying is not only applied to fruits and vegetables but also to some specific materials especially dairy ones such as yogurt or some kinds of pasta flavored with eggs named “erishteh”.
-Hard as stone, dried yogurt or “kurut”, is diluted in hot water and boiled with some flour to make stick and delicious soups generally sauced with melted butter.
-“Tarhana” is a well -known instant soup made with the fermentation of Yoghurt, flour, tomatoes, onion, and garlic and with a lot of spices such as red and black pepper, basil, mint, thyme, cumin, sumac, parsley, and many others.
-The dough made out of the mixture of the stated materials is fermented for some weeks and then made in forms of loaves to be dried under the sun and grinded into powder to be used an instant soup.
+Drying is not only applied to fruits and vegetables but also to some specific materials especially dairy ones such as yoghurt or some kinds of pasta flavored with eggs named “erishteh”.
+Hard as stone, dried yoghurt or “kurut”, is diluted in hot water and boiled with some flour to make stick and delicious soups generally sauced with melted butter.
+“Tarhana” is a well -known instant soup made with the fermentation of Yoghurt, flour, tomatoes, onion and garlic and with a lot of spices such as red and black pepper, basil, mint, thyme, cumin, sumac, parsley and many others.
+The dough made out of the mixture of the stated materials is fermented for some weeks and then made in forms of loafs to be dried under the sun and grinded into powder to be used an instant soup.
 This soup is believed to be the healer of many illnesses and a health resource by itself.

-Legumes are often used and appreciated especially during the winter season where there are less fresh vegetables available.
-Chick pies, dried beans, green lentils, green peas are used generally as added within a chopped and stewed onion-tomato paste mixture and with the addition of a little bit of water.
-Not only a protein source, but the ease of preserving and carrying the legumes also make them favorite for nomadic people.
+Legumes are often used and appreciated especially during the winter season where there is less fresh vegetables available.
+Chick pies, dried beans, green lentils, green peas are used generally as added within a chopped and stewed onion-tomato paste mixture and with addition of a little bit of water.
+Not only a protein source, the ease of preserving and carrying the legumes make them favorite for nomadic people.

 One of the most interesting materials that the nomadic people use is molasses.
 Molasses is made out of grape juice.
-The grape juice is boiled and concentrated until the degree that it gets sticky honey-like viscosity.
-Red-maroon colored, it is generally used as a syrup mixed with tahini and eaten especially during breakfasts.
-One of the other usages of the molasses is based on boiling it with flour and a bit of water.
-The sticky paste formed after boiling is spread on a piece of fabric as a thin sheet layer and left drying for several days.
+The grape juice is boiled and concentrated until the degree that it gets a sticky honey like viscosity.
+Red-maroon colored, it is generally used as syrup mixed with tahini and eaten especially during breakfasts.
+One of the other uses of the molasses is based on boiling it with flour and a bit of water.
+The sticky paste formed after boiling is spread on a fabric as a thin sheet layer and leaved drying for several days.
 Or the same paste is used to cover completely a string line of walnuts hanged to be dried.
-This sweet and healthy food is used as one of the much-liked snacks between nomads of Anatolia.
+This sweet and healthy food is usd as one of the much liked snacks between nomads of Anatolia.

 Cheese is a special product which may be invented by nomads or the Middle-East.
 Anatolian nomads make dry cottage cheese as a part of their daily life.
-The second main cheese that they produce is feta cheese.
-The first one is either eaten fresh and often added some spices and olive oil, the latter is always put into small pieces and pressed into big sacks of goatskin, which is matured in special caves and gain a taste and flavor close to Roquefort cheese.
-Butter and heavy cream are prepared especially in the end f the lactation season of sheep and goats when the dry material and fat in milk reach the highest level and used by nomads in big quantities.
-Those material are also kept in special bags made of processed goat or sheepskin.
+The second main cheese that they produce is the feta cheese.
+The firs one is either eaten fresh and often added some spices and olive oil, the latter is always put into small pieces and pressed into big sacks of goat skin, which is matured in special caves and gain a taste and flavor close to Roquefort cheese.
+Butter and heavy cream are prepared especially in the end f the lactation season of sheep and goats, when the dry material and fat in milk reach the highest level and used by nomads in big quantities.
+Those material are also kept in special bags made of processed goat or sheep skin.